 Leasing Related Activities.
 Revenue from leasing of aircraft equipment is recognized as operating lease revenue on a straight-line basis over the terms of the applicable lease agreements.
 Where collection cannot be reasonably assured, for example, upon a lessee bankruptcy, we do not recognize revenue until cash is received.
 We also estimate and charge to income a provision for bad debts based on our experience in the business and with each specific customer and the level of past due accounts.
 The financial condition of our customers may deteriorate and result in actual losses exceeding the estimated allowances.
 In addition, any deterioration in the financial condition of our customers may adversely affect future lease revenues.
-As of December 31, 2023, the majority of our leases were operating leases with the exception of certain failed sale-leaseback transactions classified as notes receivable under the guidance provided by ASC 842 and investments in sales-type leases.
+As of December 31, 2024, the majority of our leases were operating leases with the exception of certain failed sale-leaseback transactions classified as notes receivable under the guidance provided by ASC 842 and investments in sales-type leases.
 Under these leases, we retain title to the leased equipment, thereby retaining the potential benefit and assuming the risk of the residual value of the leased equipment.

 We generally depreciate engines on a straight-line basis over 15 years to a 55% residual value.
 Aircraft and airframes are generally depreciated on a straight-line basis over 13 to 20 years to a 17% residual value.
 The marine vessel is depreciated on a straight-line basis over an estimated useful life of 18 years to a 15% residual value.
 Other leased parts and equipment are generally depreciated on a straight-line basis over 14 to 15 years to a 25% residual value.
 When we pay for major overhauls, which improve functionality or extend the original useful life, they are capitalized and depreciated over the shorter of the estimated period to the next overhaul ("deferral method") or the remaining useful life of the equipment.
 We do not accrue for planned major maintenance.
 For equipment which is unlikely to be repaired at the end of its current expected life, and is likely to be disassembled upon lease termination, we depreciate the equipment over its estimated life to a residual value based on an estimate of the wholesale value of the parts after disassembly.
-As of December 31, 2023, 24 engines having a net book value of \$17.2 million were depreciated under this policy with estimated remaining useful lives ranging from 1 to 83 months.
+As of December 31, 2024, 14 engines having a net book value of \$11.6 million were depreciated under this policy with estimated remaining useful lives up to 34 months.

 Asset Valuation.
 Long-lived assets and certain identifiable intangibles to be held and used are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable, and long-lived assets and certain identifiable intangibles to be disposed of are reported at the lower of carrying amount or fair value less cost to sell.
+When a long-lived asset is written down and moved to equipment held for sale from equipment held for lease, it is no longer depreciated.

 On a quarterly basis, management monitors the lease portfolio for events which may indicate that a particular asset may need to be evaluated for potential impairment.
-These events may include a decision to part-out or sell an asset, knowledge of specific damage to an asset (e.g., impairment of two engines as a result of the Russia and Ukraine conflict), or supply/demand events which may impact the Company's ability to lease an asset in the future.
+These events may include a decision to part-out or sell an asset, knowledge of specific damage to an asset, or supply/demand events which may impact the Company's ability to lease an asset in the future.
 On an annual basis, even absent any such 'triggering event', we evaluate the carrying value of the assets in our lease portfolio to determine if any impairment exists.